This guest post about realistic and affordable snow play adventures for young Bay Area families was originally produced by reader Victoria.

 Take Highway 88 (between Highway 89 & Carson Pass) to the Pacific Crest Trail.
 This area is ripe for snow adventures!
 You can head all the way up to Carson Pass, then strike out on the Pacific Crest Trail in either direction (if you and your crew are looking for some REAL adventure).
 The stretch between Highway 89 and Carson Pass is filled with meadows and hills that are crying out for snow play and exploration.
 Look for cars parked on the Tahoe side about 3-4 miles after the interchange.
 Play in the snow or follow the tracks up to Crater Lake.
-(No parking permit needed.)
+More info >

-Echo Lake Sno Park
+Echo Lake Sno-Park

 Off Highway 50, at the top of Echo Summit, on the NORTH side of the highway, Echo Lake Sno-Park is a great place to snowshoe and play in the snow.
 From the Sno-Park, take the Echo Lakes unplowed road to Echo Lakes (about a mile) and then either play around Echo Lake or head out on the Tahoe Rim Trail for more exciting times.